mozilla-conduit/conduit-docs/phabricator-user.rst

 :doc:`Lando </lando-user>`.
 See :ref:`getting-in-touch` to have
 repositories added to Phabricator and Lando.

-If you cannot use Lando, e.g. for :ref:`confidential revisions
-<confidential-revision-warning>`, we highly recommend manually landing
-to mozilla-inbound without the use of ``arc patch`` nor ``arc land``, both of which add metadata to the commit message which may not be desirable, such as the list of revision subscribers.
+If you cannot use Lando, we highly recommend manually landing to mozilla-inbound without the use of ``arc patch`` nor ``arc land``, both of which add metadata to the commit message which may not be desirable, such as the list of revision subscribers.

-If you do not have the commit applied locally (e.g. you are landing someone else's patch), you can use the "Download Raw Diff" link, found in the right-hand menu on the revision, and apply it as usual with ``patch``.
-If you have Arcanist installed, you could also run ``arc patch --nocommit --skip-dependencies D<revision id>``.
+If you do not have the commit applied locally and you are landing someone else's patch, you can run ``moz-phab patch D<revision id> --nobranch`` to apply the commit(s) locally (``--nobranch`` ensures the commits are applied to the current branch/head).
+You can then push the commits as usual.

+You could also run ``moz-phab patch --appy-to here --nocommit --skip-dependencies D<revision id>`` instead.
 This will apply the diff locally but not commit it, nor will it apply any parents.
 You can then commit it manually, using the revision title as the first line of the commit message and the Summary field as the body.

-Conversely, for repositories other than mozilla-central, the amendments Phabricator makes to commit messages may in fact be useful.
-If you are the author of a patch, you can use ``arc land``, which will update the commit message with revision metadata, including reviewers and revision URL, rebase your commit onto the master branch (Git) or default head (Mercurial), and automatically push the commits to the destination repository.

-If you are landing someone else's patch, you can run ``arc patch D<revision id> --nobranch`` first to apply the commit(s) locally (``--nobranch`` ensures the commits are applied to the current branch/head).
-You can then run ``arc land`` or just push the commits as usual.

 ****************
 Our Installation